 • What is the name of the rounded peak at approximately 252°?
-Philadelphia Mtn.

-- Can you name the peaks behind and to the right of the rounded peak at 252°?
-Index is on the long ridge slightly to the right of Philadelphia.
-Mt.
-Persis is farther to the right. - Does the blue (small white) arrow point to a natural or human-made feature?
-Can you identify it on the map?
-It's the clearcut to accommodate the power lines at the top of Heybrook Ridge. - Does the green (larger white) arrow point to a natural or human-made feature?
+- Can you name the peaks behind and to the right of the rounded peak at 252°? - Does the green (large white as seen here) arrow point to a natural or human-made feature?
+Can you identify it on the map? - Does the blue (small white as seen here) arrow point to a natural or human-made feature?
 Can you identify it on map?